dolox/fallback/README.md

 # Open Source Examples

-If you happen to stumble upon any helpful open source examples which aren't listed here, please let us know and we'll add them to the list!
+If you happen to stumble upon any helpful open source examples which aren't listed here, please let us know and we'll add them to the list! **[Let us know here!](https://github.com/dolox/fallback/issues)**

 - [Examples](https://github.com/dolox/fallback/tree/master/examples)
 *A number of examples included in the project which illustrate how you can use the Fallback JS library.*